-About Where to Stay in Morzine
+About staying in Morzine

 When it comes to booking accommodation in Morzine and Les Gets, there is certainly no shortage of choice.
 Superbly positioned at the heart of the Portes du Soleil ski area, both resorts are fantastic ski and summer activity destinations and offer a wealth of accommodation options for all types of holiday maker.